 Common illegal actions by landlords include:

-• Terminating a lease of less than one year without good cause.
+- Terminating a lease that has less than a one-year term without good cause.

-• Retaliating against a tenant for exercising a legal right.
+- Retaliating against a tenant for exercising their legal right.

-You can learn more about unfair rental practices on the Fair Housing Commission’s website.
-You can also refer to Chapter 9-804 of the Philadelphia Code.
+Some actions by your landlord may not be covered under the Fair Housing Ordinance.
+To learn more about unfair rental practices, see the Fair Housing Commission’s website or refer to Chapter 9-804 of the Philadelphia Code.

 How to file a complaint